Skip to main content

 • Personality information

-For example, a user persona might be Amanda, a 30-year-old mother who is looking for other mothers to connect with.
-One of her main goals is to quickly move her interactions offline and into the real world for genuine connection.
-Her pain point has been not knowing about scheduled events in her area.
+For example, a user persona might be Amanda, a 30-year-old mother looking for other mothers to connect with.
+One of her main goals is to quickly move her interactions offline for genuine connection.
+Her pain point is not knowing about scheduled events in her area.

-Another user persona could be Jack, a 21-year-old who is looking to sell his used car.
-He wants to list his car specifications as quickly and seamlessly as possible.
-In the past, he has found the process of getting his car information online tedious and complicated.
+Another could be Jack, a 21-year-old looking to sell his used car.
+He wants to list his car specifications as quickly and seamlessly as possible, having found the process tedious and complicated in the past.

-The more the UX designer knows about Amanda or Jack––their needs, wants, and pain points––the better the UX designer can create meaningful and useful experiences for them.
+The more the UX designer knows about Amanda or Jack—their needs, wants, and pain points—the better they can create meaningful, useful experiences for them.

 Creating information architecture